 - Sophie Glazik (SHU) (as 2nd Supervisor), Sophie is researching the potential of participatory approaches to IT procurement for clinical settings.

 - Caroline Claisse (SHU) (as 2nd supervisor), Caroline is researching novel forms of engaging visitors in museums through participatory tangible experiences.
-She has passed her viva in January 2019, and she is currently working on minor revisions to her thesis
+She passed her viva with minor revisions in January 2019, and she is on course to graduate in the Autumn of 2019.

 I have supervised 5 PhDs to successful completion:

 - Mariana Salgado (as external supervisor), “Designing for an Open Museum”, University of Art and Design, Helsinki (Finland) December 2009

 - Marc McLoughlin, “Designing for Public Interaction: Extending, Applying and Reflecting on the Principles of ‘Assembly’”, University of Limerick, August 2011

 - Nora O’ Murchú, “Designers as Curators, Users as Designers: A Reflective Study of Hacking to Extend Interaction Design Practice”, University of Limerick, August 2012